 Christie’s Global President Jussi Pylkkanen at the rostrum during the auction of Picasso’s Les femmes d’Alger, Version O from 1955 that made auction record selling for $179,365,000.
-Image courtesy of Christie’s Images Ltd
+Record Auction-Image courtesy of Christie’s Images Ltd

 NEW YORK, NY. -When Picasso’s Les femmes d’Alger, Version O from 1955 sold for $179,365,000 (£116,395,198/€160,276,188) in 11 and ½ minutes at Christie’s Evening Sale, it was clear that Monday was going to be a great night at the auction.
 The sale made Les femmes d’Alger, Version O from 1955 the most valuable work of art ever sold at auction.
 The painting was part of Looking Forward to the Past auction organized by Loic Gouzer, International Specialist, Post-War and Contemporary Art and curator at Christie’s.